lucienjll/data-science-2025/challenges/c11-psaap-assignment.md

 - What interval for `T_norm` would you recommend the design team to plan around?
-  - I would recommend the design team to plan around the higher end of T_norm, at around 0.4 and 1.6 since that seems to be the realized range.
+  - I would recommend the design team to plan around the higher end of T_norm, at around 0.46 and 2.30 since that seems to be the upper and lower intervals from the design.
 - Are there any other recommendations you would provide?
-  - Including other variables that may be uncontrollable will shift T_norm.
+  - To reduce further uncertainty, you can add more input variables to control.
+I would try to control the number of particles, since that seems to be something that is controllable, and not an input variable that we can’t control but measure.

 *Bonus*: One way you could take this analysis further is to recommend which other variables the design team should tightly control.
 You could